c-cube/ocaml-containers/README.md

 - A separate library for threaded programming in `containers-thread`, including a blocking queue, semaphores, an extension of `Mutex`, and thread-pool based futures.
 This is in its own package since 3.0.
-- A bencode codec in `containers.bencode`.
-This is a tiny json-like serialization format that is extremely simple.
-It comes from bittorrent files.
-- A [CBOR](https://cbor.io) codec in `containers.cbor`.
-This is a
-  compact binary serialization format.

 Some of the modules have been moved to their own repository (e.g. `sequence` (now `iter`), `gen`, `qcheck`) and are on opam for great fun and profit.